Connecticut Bounty Hunter Guide: Requirements and Steps

-Once your complete application has been received, the Department of Emergency Services and Public Protection will complete a thorough background investigation that can take up to eight weeks.
-During that time, you will be invited to an interview as part of the process.
+Once your application has been received, the DESPP will complete a thorough background investigation that can take up to eight weeks.
+During that time, you will be invited to an oral interview.

 5. Receive your license and obtain your uniform.

 If your application is approved, you will receive a license valid for one year.
-When working on-the-job, BEAs are required to wear a top with “Bail Enforcement Agent” clearly visible on the front and back in yellow reflective writing and have their license card clearly visible.
-You must renew your license every year before the expiration date and there is no grace period.
-Renewals cost $100.
+When working on-the-job, bail enforcement agents are required to wear a top (jacket, shirt, or vest) with “Bail Enforcement Agent” clearly visible on the front and back in yellow reflective writing and have their license card clearly visible.
+You must renew your license every year before the expiration date, and there is no grace period.
+Renewals cost $100 (as of July 2022).